Are New Comedians Predisposed To Struggle Needlessly? It’s Obvious To Me…

 The Big Secret

-The big “secret” to doing well as a new comedian is to use ALL of your comedy talent, just like you do when you are involved in offstage in conversations with others.
+The big “secret” to doing well as a new comedian is to use ALL of your comedy talent, just like you do when you are involved in offstage conversations with others.

 In other words, what makes you a funny person offstage is exactly what will make you a funny person onstage.